Dave Odom

-George David Odom (born October 9, 1942) is a retired American men's college basketball coach.
-He served as the head coach of the East Carolina Pirates, Wake Forest Demon Deacons and South Carolina Gamecocks.
+George David Odom (born October 9, 1942) is an American retired men's college basketball coach.
+He served as the head coach of the East Carolina Pirates, Wake Forest Demon Deacons, and South Carolina Gamecocks.

 Playing career

 Odom began his career in sports at Goldsboro High School, in North Carolina, as the captain of his basketball and baseball teams.
 After graduating in 1961, he attended Guilford College where he played quarterback on the football team for three years, as well as playing basketball for all four years.
 As a senior in 1965, Odom was named the college's most outstanding athlete.
 He was also inducted into the Guilford College Athletics Hall of Fame in 1983.
 Pete Maravich remarked late in his life that he had patterned many of his signature moves off of Odom's game.
+(Source?
+Plausibility?)

 Early career

 After graduation in 1965, Odom accepted a job as the coach of Goldsboro High School while enrolled at East Carolina University in pursuit of a master's degree in physical education.
 Odom coached Goldsboro High School for four seasons between 1965 and 1969; he was also a drivers ed instructor during this time.
 After graduating from East Carolina in 1969, Odom took a job at Durham High School.
 He coached at Durham for seven years (1969–1976) where he was voted his league's coach of the year five times.